Xunnamius/cyberpanel/README.md

 # Supreme

+> This is a work in progress.
+Don't download or use it in production.

 Web Hosting Control Panel that uses OpenLiteSpeed as the underlying Web Server.

-README is still a WIP.
+README is still a WIP too.

 I sometimes fix bugs and other issues from upstream (onto which this repo is periodically automatically rebased).